MESH-Model/National-Adaptation-Strategy-NAS-Project/README.md

 ---
 ## National Adaptation Strategy (NAS) – Hydrological Modeling

 This repository contains the hydrological modeling setup and metadata for the **National Adaptation Strategy (NAS) Project** initiative led by **Environment and Climate Change Canada (ECCC)**.
-The project aims to support climate resilience and evidence-based adaptation by generating large-scale hydroclimate data and modeling future water availability across Canada's Transboundary River Basins (CTRB).
+The project aims to support climate resilience and evidence-based adaptation by generating large-scale hydroclimate data and modeling future water availability across Canada and its Transboundary River Basins (CTRB).

 It utilizes the **Modélisation Environnementale Communautaire-Surface & Hydrology (MESH)** hydrological model, a powerful framework which simulates key surface and cold-region processes at regional and continental scales.
 Key simulated processes within MESH include streamflow, soil moisture-runoff dynamics, evapotranspiration, and snow accumulation.
 Results form the foundation for assessing future climate change impacts on water resources in CTRB.